gianniskt/k8s-gitops-chaos-lab/README.md

 ## What It Does

+1. **Creates K3d Cluster** using K3d Cli
-1. **Deploys microservices** using FluxCD GitOps from this Git repository
+2. **Deploys microservices** using FluxCD GitOps from this Git repository
-2. **Apply Chaos Experiments** regarding pods, network and other k8s components
+3. **Apply Chaos Experiments** regarding pods, network and other k8s components
-3. **Monitors chaos impact** with Prometheus metrics and Grafana dashboards
+4. **Monitors chaos impact** with Prometheus metrics and Grafana dashboards
-4. **Auto-scales applications** through KEDA when chaos experiments trigger load changes
+5. **Auto-scales applications** through KEDA when chaos experiments trigger load changes
-5. **Self-heals** through Kubernetes Deployment controllers and service mesh
+6. **Self-heals** through Kubernetes Deployment controllers and service mesh
-6. **Syncs changes** - any Git commits automatically deploy to cluster
+7. **Syncs changes** - any Git commits automatically deploy to cluster

 ## Quick Start